anthony-o/ejstatd/README.md

 You can also specify the arguments with spaces before the ports, like this:
  - `mvn -e exec:java -Dexec.args="-pr 2222 -ph 2223 -pv 2224"`

+# Usage in Docker
+In this section we will consider using those 3 ports as example, don't forget to replace them with yours: `2222` for `pr`, `2223` for `ph` and `2224` for `pv`.

+Inside a Docker container, don't forget to specify `-Djava.rmi.server.hostname=$HOST_HOSTNAME` when launching `ejstatd`.
+This environment variable should be set to the host's hostname passing for example `-e HOST_HOSTNAME=$HOSTNAME` to `docker run` command.

+You should as well force the 3 ports (using `-pr2222 -ph2223 -pv2224` when launching `ejstatd`) and expose them to the Docker host specifying `-p 2222:2222 -p 2223:2223 -p 2224:2224` to `docker run` command.

+To sum up, here is the minimum Docker run command:
+ - `docker run -e HOST_HOSTNAME=$HOSTNAME -p 2222:2222 -p 2223:2223 -p 2224:2224 myimage`

+And inside the Docker image `myimage`, `ejstatd` should be launched from a script in background in this way:
+ - `mvn -Djava.rmi.server.hostname=$HOST_HOSTNAME exec:java -Dexec.args="-pr 2222 -ph 2223 -pv 2224" &`

+Then you could access this `ejstatd` using JVisualVM running on your Desktop PC for example adding a "Remote Host" specifying your Docker hostname as "Host name" and adding a "Custom jstatd Connections" (in the "Advanced Settings") by setting "2222" to "Port".

 # Prerequisites
  1. Install a [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)